-The Sugar Glider is possibly the most commonly known of all the glider species.
-Their fur is a blue-grey to brown grey colour, with a dark stripe that extends from the middle of the head to the mid-back region.
+Possibly the most commonly known of all the glider species.
+Their fur is a blue-grey to brown-grey colour, with a dark stripe that extends from the middle of the head to the mid-back region.
 The tail can have a white tip whereas the squirrel glider never has a white tip.

-The Sugar Glider are distributed in the northern and eastern parts of mainland Australia, Tasmania, New Guinea and several associated isles, including Indonesia.
+The northern and eastern parts of mainland Australia, Tasmania, New Guinea and several associated isles, including Indonesia.

 The size of the Sugar Glider is up to 30 centimetres long (including the tail) and weighs approximately 120 grams.

-Breeding twice a year the female will have two per litter.
+Breeding twice a year the female will have 2 per litter.
 The male sugar glider has also been recorded helping care for the young.